 In a breach of contract case, somebody makes a promise and later fails to keep it, but in a fraud case, somebody makes a false statement designed to make their victim act in a specific way that ultimately damages the victim.

-The trial attorneys of Ford O’Brien Landy LLP have significant experience litigating claims of securities fraud and common-law fraud in New York state and federal courts.
+The trial attorneys of Ford O’Brien Landy LLP have significant experience litigating claims of securities fraud, and common-law fraud in state and federal courts.
 Our lawyers will provide you with detailed information regarding the options available to you, and act immediately to help you obtain results.